 I had heard of Vakhtangov before.
 Lee Strasberg often sited him as a significant influence on him and the creation of Method Acting, and after seeing the play, I understood why.
 Vakhtangov’s work is a bit like Method Acting on steroids.
 The length and depth of authentic personal expression that the actors could access was staggering.
 A modern-day film reference point could be the work of Daniel Day-Lewis in Gangs Of New York or Joaquin Phoenix in Joker.
 It’s deep, subtle, extreme and highly expressive work.
 It’s the kind of work that every actor dreams of achieving.
 It takes you to a higher plain, beyond the story, it’s almost a spiritual experience you have watching it.
 Again I was hooked.

-Suppression Of Secret Acting Discoveries By The Russian Government
+Suppression Of Secret Acting Discoveries

 I started to research and study the techniques used by Vakhtangov, which also led me to the work of Demidov.
 At the time, I wondered why I hadn’t heard more about their work.
 It turned out that the Russian government at the time suppressed a lot of their work.
 The reason being Stanislavski was a world-renowned acting teacher, and they didn’t want anyone contradicting him.
 So Demidov’s books were never printed in the west until 2010 and Vakhtangov never wrote a book, but did leave behind diary entries, rehearsal notes and notes taken by his students and first-hand accounts.
 Again, it wasn’t until recently that this documentation was amalgamated and made available to the west.